MetOffice/CSET/docs/source/usage/workflow-installation.rst

   # From within your CSET repository, change into the workflow directory.
   cd cset-workflow

-First up, if are at a specific site, you will want to install the site specific configuration.
+First up, if you are at a specific site, you need to install the site specific configuration.
 This is done by running the ``install_restricted_files.sh`` script, and pressing enter a couple times to accept the default options.